 UT Recycling is working in partnership with UT Athletics, Aramark, Office of Sustainability, and Good Sports Always Recycle to eliminate at least 90% of waste created during athletic events through recycling and composting across Big Orange Country.

 Tennessee football in its current state creates over 21 tons of landfill waste per game, nearly all of which is recyclable or compostable.
 That means that each football season generates over 147 tons of waste that contributes to water and air pollution and increases already overwhelmed landfill levels.
 The University of Tennessee Volunteers want to do better!
 Help UT Recycling achieve zero waste by volunteering a few hours of your time as we shutout waste in and around Neyland.

 Come help us Keep Neyland Beautiful and shutout waste.

 Rocky Top Recycling

-There are 12 zero waste locations spread throughout the designated tailgating areas with recycle, compost, and landfill receptacles.
-Tailgaters are responsible for bringing their full bags to the zero waste stations before or after the game.
+There are 8 recycling dumpsters spread throughout designated tailgating areas with zero waste volunteers to help coordinate the disposal of recycling and landfill waste.
+Tailgaters are responsible for bringing their full bags to the recycling dumpsters before or after the game.

 Green Bag Recyclables